What type of Validation does your RTO need to complete?

 Improvements to be documented and acted upon - including any identified rectification requirements (again, here is a good point for why pre-use validation is so valuable)

-RTOs must comply with all requirements associated with post-implementation validation.
+RTOs must comply with all requirements associated with validation of assessment judgements.